WallarooLabs/Workshops/docs/markdown/wallaroo-use-case-tutorials/classification/finserv/01-use-case-classification-finserv-reference.md

 #### Exercise: Build a model

-This workshop is geared towards a ML model that outputs a single array value.
+This tutorial is geared towards a ML model that outputs a single array value.
 For example:

 {
     "prediction": [0.75]